SWIFTSIM/emulator/paper/paper.md

 # Emulator Requirements

-For emulation in hydro simulations we are most interested in emulating scaling relations of the following form:
+For emulation in hydro simulations we want to use Gaussian processes to emulate scaling relations in the following form:

-$$f(x,\vec\theta)$$
+$$GP(y,x,\theta).$$

-where $x$ is the independent variable measured within the simulation itself, and $\vec\theta$ are the model parameters for that given simulation.
+We want to emulate scaling relations between a dependent variable $y$, as a function of the independent variable $x$ and the model parameters
+$\theta$.
 For each simulation many of these individual scaling relations can be calculated, for example the sizes of galaxies relative to their stellar mass, or the mass fraction of gas in galaxy clusters as a function of their mass.
 The individual object properties used in scaling realtions can be measured